-Does this financial product have a sustainable investment objective? o x No It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective? •• Yes • X No It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% X It promotes E/S characteristics, but will not make any sustainable investments regards climate change, tobacco, or human rights potentially create an adverse impact on sustainability factors.
+In addition, the Fund will invest at least 80% of the assets in companies with better or improving ESG profiles, which are companies with an ESG risk category 1, 2 or 3 (as detailed in the description of the Fund's investment strategy below).